omegion/ssh-manager/README.md

 ## Installation

-You can use `go` to build S3 Secrets Manager locally with:
+You can use `go` to build SSH-Manager locally with:

 ```shell
 go get -u github.com/omegion/ssh-manager